-All of this is anchored in a set of 15 basic flexible easy-to-use civic engagement tools that help people take action; to take on structural reform anywhere, organically.
+All of this is anchored in a set of 15 basic flexible easy-to-use tools for doing helpful things that help people take action; to take on structural reform anywhere, organically.
 These tools can help anyone be a force for civic change locally, regionally, state-wide, among alliances or groups anywhere, in a metro area, in a tribal area, or nationally.

 LINKS. || Shift the Country || I'm In!
 Sign Me Up || How Can I Support All This Shift? || 15 Tools for Doing Helpful Things || 10 Structural Areas For Action Anywhere || Printable Shift the Country Framework || FB || Twitter || Videos & Broadcasts || YouTube || Workshops & Scheduled Livestreams ||